Northeast Kingdom Waste Management District

 Waste Districts do not accept exposives, ammunition, or fireworks of any kind for recycling or disposal.
 Please contact the VT State Patrol Explosives Disposal Unit at (802) 244-8727 for proper disposal information.

 Fluorescent bulbs (CFLs) contain Mercury and are banned from landfill disposal.
-Many NEKWMD recycling centers collect CFLs for safe and proper disposal.
+Many NEKWMD recycling centers, including Lyndonville, collect CFLs for safe and proper disposal.

 Food (Donation)

 Food is banned from landfill disposal.
-Food that is suitable for donation can be donated to a local food shelf.
-Please contact the food shelf for more information.
+Food that is suitable for donation can be donated to any of these organizations- Neighbors in Action.
+Lyndon Area Food Shelf.
+Vermont Food Bank Please follow the links to contact them directly for more information.

 Food Waste

 Food scraps are banned from landfill disposal and can be composted at home in a pile or bin or can be brought to your town's recycling center and disposed in the food scrap totes.
 Food scraps are composted here in the NEK.
-All food scraps, including meat, dones, and dairy products are accepted at NEKWMD food scrap collection locations.
+All food scraps, including meat, bones, and dairy products are accepted at NEKWMD food scrap collection locations but please do not bring utensils or bags marketed as 'compostable'.
+Remove all plastic labels

 Frozen Food Boxes

-Frozen food boxes can be recycled with cardboard at any NEKWMD reycling facility.
+Frozen food boxes emptied of their contents can be recycled with cardboard at any NEKWMD recycling facility.

 Furniture